 Although your baby’s interaction with the dog at this stage will be minimal, it goes without saying that you should never leave them alone together.
 A baby’s behaviour can be unpredictable and your dog’s reflexive response to any sudden movements or noises, like crying, might result in unintentional injury.

-Dr Claire's debut book, Love Your Dog, is out next week and features practical veterinary advice on all aspects of caring for your furry friend.
+Dr Claire’s debut book, Love Your Dog, features practical veterinary advice on all aspects of caring for your furry friend.